This information applies to England and Wales.

 You may feel guilt about your child’s condition, impairment or additional needs.
 This is a common reaction and it can take time to come to terms with.

-You may find it difficult to talk about because you’re scared of being judged or blamed.
-Sometimes it can be too hard to talk about or you feel there’s no one who would understand.
+You may find it difficult to talk about because you are scared of being judged or blamed.
+Sometimes it can be too hard to talk about or you feel no one would understand.

 Reading about or watching other parents share their experiences and feelings can help.